nsxiv/nsxiv/README.md

 Please file a bug report if something does not work as documented or expected on [Codeberg] after making sure you are using the latest release.
-Contributions are welcome, see [CONTRIBUTING.md] to get started.
+Contributions are welcome, see [CONTRIBUTING] to get started.

 [Codeberg]: https://codeberg.org/nsxiv/nsxiv/issues/new
-[CONTRIBUTING.md]: CONTRIBUTING.md#contribution-guideline
+[CONTRIBUTING]: etc/CONTRIBUTING.md#contribution-guideline

 Features